eliasdabbas/dashseo/README.md

 Dash is renderd as a single page app, as a set of React components.
 The HTML representation is not available like a traditional page, and app content an be difficult to read by search engines.

-The solution is to convert the app's HTML components in the `layout` attribute to an HTML string, and include it in the `app.index_string`.
+The solution is to convert the app's HTML components in the `layout` attribute to an HTML string, and include it in the app's source.

 ## Features